-Please complete this application and return 2 copies with all supporting documentation as listed on #2 of Page 20 of the Program Manual to:
+Please complete this application and return a copy with all supporting documentation as listed on #2 of Page 20 of the Program Manual to:

-Redbank Renaissance Design Committee ATTN: Sara Seidle P.O.
-Box 232, 468 Broad Street New Bethlehem, PA 16242
+Redbank Renaissance Design Committee 209 Lafayette Street New Bethlehem, PA 16242

-For questions regarding the Redbank Renaissance Façade Improvement Grant Program or this application, please contact: Sara Seidle, Chairperson, Redbank Renaissance, Inc. Design Committee, at (814) 275-9947 or Sandy Mateer, President, Redbank Renaissance, Inc. at (814) 275-1718.
+For questions regarding the Redbank Renaissance Façade Improvement Grant Program or this application, please contact: Sandy Mateer, President, Redbank Renaissance, Inc. at (814) 275-1718.